-The truth is that bank 1 sensor 1 can be on either side of the engine.
+The truth is that Bank 1 sensor 1 can be on either side of the engine.
 The best way to determine which side is Bank 1 or Bank 2 is to look it up in your owner’s manual.
 Look under the spark plug firing order section.
-Bank 1 is referring to the side of the engine where the #1 cylinder is located.
+Bank 1 refers to the side of the engine where the #1 cylinder is located.

 Regardless of the make and model, bank 1 sensor 1 is located between the engine and catalytic converter.
 This will be the only upstream sensor on in-line engines.
 On V-shaped engines, it is necessary to determine which is bank 1.

-This is oxygen or 02 sensors located between the bank 1 cylinder head and corresponding catalytic converter.
+These oxygen or O2 sensors are located between the bank 1 cylinder head and the corresponding catalytic converter.
 The task of this sensor is to measure the composition of raw exhaust fumes.
-This is important data that helps ECU when adjusting the air-fuel mixture for optimum efficiency.
+This important data helps ECU adjusts the air-fuel mixture for optimum efficiency.

 On all cars, bank 1 sensor 1 is an upstream oxygen sensor.
 You will find it on the exhaust side, closest to the bank 1 cylinder head.
-On in-line engines, it is easy to spot it, while on V-shaped engines, it is important to find out which is the bank 1 side.
+It is easy to spot in-line engines, while it is important to find out which is the bank 1 side on V-shaped engines.

-After locating it in your car, replacing the sensor is just the matter of undoing several bolts or unscrewing the sensor itself.
-However, on most cars, access can be tricky because of limited space, so that you will need a special O2 sensor socket.
+After locating it in your car, replacing the sensor is just a matter of undoing several bolts or unscrewing the sensor itself.
+However, access can be tricky in most cars because of limited space, so you will need a special O2 sensor socket.
 As a preparation step, disconnect the wire plug and spray some penetrating oil onto sensor threads.
 When installing a new one, add some anti-seize to the threads and tighten it to the specified torque.

 The O2 sensor’s core is a special sensing element inside a shell with a series of holes around it.
 Although it is possible to remove build-ups using a brush from the protective shell, this will not clean the sensing element itself.
-There are special solutions that can be used for this purpose, but their performance is not that reliable.
+Special solutions can be used for this purpose, but their performance is not that reliable.